Origin Private File System (OPFS) Database with the RxDB OPFS-RxStorage

 in front of them, so it will work in both cases.

-// Access the root directory of the origin's private file system
+// Access the root directory of the origin's private file system.

 const root = await navigator.storage.getDirectory();

-// create a subdirectory
+// Create a subdirectory.

-const diaryDirectory = await root.getDirectoryHandle('subfolder', { create : true });
+const diaryDirectory = await root.getDirectoryHandle('subfolder', {

-// Create a new file named 'example.txt'
+// Create a new file named 'example.txt'.

-const fileHandle = await diaryDirectory.getFileHandle('example.txt', { create: true });
+const fileHandle = await diaryDirectory.getFileHandle('example.txt', {

 // Create a FileSystemSyncAccessHandle on the file.

-const accessHandle = await draftFile.createSyncAccessHandle();
+const accessHandle = await fileHandle.createSyncAccessHandle();

-const fileSize = accessHandle.getSize();
+const writeSize = accessHandle.write(writeBuffer);

-// read file and transform data to string
+// Read file and transform data to string.

-const readBuffer = new Uint8Array(fileSize);
+const readBuffer = new Uint8Array(writeSize);

-await accessHandle.read(readBuffer, { at: 0 });
+const readSize = accessHandle.read(readBuffer, { at: 0 });

 const contentAsString = new TextDecoder().decode(readBuffer);

-const writeBuffer = new TextEncoder().encode('Hello from RxDB');
+writeBuffer = new TextEncoder().encode('!');

-const writeSize = await accessHandle.write(writeBuffer, { "at" : readSize });
+accessHandle.write(writeBuffer, { at: readSize });

 // Truncate file to 10 bytes.